Pieter van Overschie: Life

 His last known dated work is from 1672.
 He likely died in or after 1672.

 Work

-Only a handful of paintings have thus far been securely attributed to van Overschee.
+Only a handful of paintings have thus far been securely attributed to van Overschie.
 He painted fruit still lifes and game still lifes.
 His dated works are 10 still lifes, which bear dates between 1651 and 1672.

 Van Overschie is regarded as a member of the circle of painters who were influenced by Jan Davidsz de Heem, a Dutch still life painter who was active in Antwerp at the same time as van Overschie and was himself influenced by Flemish still life painters such as Frans Snyders, Adriaen van Utrecht and Daniel Seghers.
 Van Overschie's style clearly shows the influence of the school of Jan Davidsz. de Heem.
 His paintings also show a painterly affinity to works by the Dutch painter Abraham van Beyeren and the Flemish painters Jan Fyt, Alexander Adriaenssen and Adriaen van Utrecht.